skybet/native-tech-test/README.md

 Your App should not crash.

-You should support the latest OS for devices and the last preceeding one. e.g iOS 11 & iOS 10.
+You should support the latest OS for devices and the last preceding one. e.g iOS 11 & iOS 10.

 ##Expectations